alexoj/stop-teamviewer-volume-change/README.md

 ## Usage

-Just run the exe with TeamViewer running and it will work until you close it.
+Just run the exe as admin with TeamViewer running and it will work until you close it.